alshedivat/al-folio/_pages/publications.md

 title: research
 description:

-years: [2016, 2015, 2014, 2013, 2012, 2009, 2007]
+years: [2018, 2017, 2016, 2015, 2014, 2013, 2012, 2009, 2007]
 ---

 My research interests are on systems, from hardware to software, but always close to the former.
-Within this broad area, computer architecture and programming models are the topics where I have worked the most.
+Within this broad area, computer architecture, memory hierarchy, and heterogeneous systems are the topics where I have worked the most.

 ### publications